ampize/docs/content/docs/guides/crawl.md

 <p>During crawls, only new items are extracted.
 Items are updated when displayed by a visitor in the AMP site, and will be deleted if the source page doesn't exist anymore.</p>
 <h2 class="mt4 mb4">Settings</h2>
 <h3 class="mb3 mt3">Name</h3>
-<p>Name of your datesource.
-Cannot contain spaces, special caracters or numbers.</p>
+<p>Name of your datasource.
+Cannot contain spaces, special caracters or numbers.
+The datasource name cannot be modified afterwards.</p>
 <h3 class="mb3 mt3">Source URL</h3>
 <p>Starting or seed URL from which your site will be spidered.</p>
 <h3 class="mb3 mt3">Template URL</h3>